JorisAR/portfolio/content/about/_index.md

 ## Hobbies

-Other than programming, I love to spend my time playing piano and guitar, or producing and mixing music using a DAW.
-I also enjoy playing video games from time to time.
+Other than programming, I love to spend my time playing various instruments such as piano, guitar and saxophone.
+I also like to produce music using a DAW, [see SoundCloud](https://soundcloud.com/codejar).
+Additionally I enjoy playing video games from time to time.